bagisto-europe/bagisto-pickup/README.md

 ## Installation
 To install the package, you need to add it to your Bagisto project using Composer.

-### Install with composer
-Run the following command in the root of your Bagisto project:

 ### Step 1: Install the Package
 ```bash
 composer require bagisto-eu/pickup